 Firm resources — generators able to provide on-demand power regardless of the time of day or weather — like nuclear & hydro do not need extensive storage, transmission, and (fossil) backup generation to ensure system reliability.

 Nuclear power offers differentiated value proposition along six dimensions today.
-With programmatic deployment and learning, nuclear is set to conquer the seventh dimension as well.
+While new build costs are attractive in other jurisdictions, many fear they will remain high in the U.S. However, programmatic deployment and learning, nuclear is set to conquer the cost dimension as well.

 Differences in materials, labor, and manufacturing requirements between nuclear, wind, and solar create dramatically different supply chains.
 With such large investments needed to transform our energy system, we must aim to capture as much of the investment as possible in domestic supply chains, and ensure that these new power sources create permanent, highly-skilled, well-paying jobs with opportunities for women and minorities.